ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.removeconnection.md

 boolean

-true if the connection was made successfuly; false if it is invalid
+true if the connection was removed successfully; false if it is invalid

 ## Remarks